JaydenM-C/AusErdle/README.md

 The 24 consonant phonemes have a closer to 1:1 ratio with written English characters.
 Even here though, you won't be able to use 'h' to eliminate ch, th, and sh in one fell swoop, for example.
 These are all minimal contrastive units in English (in fact, 'th' represents _two_ different contrastive units) so they all get their own phonemic representation.

 AusErdle will also require some adjustment when thinking about the kinds of possible words.
 Since written English often represents single phonemes with digraphs, or even represents phonemes that are no longer pronounced in speech (like the 'k' and 'gh' in 'knight'), 5-letter words in English can vary from 2 phonemes in length (e.g. 'ought' /oːt/) to 5 phonemes (e.g. 'clasp' /klɐːsp/).
 In AusErdle, every valid word is exactly 5 phonemes long regardless of orthography.
-For the curious, the longest words (in terms of orthography) in the list of valid guesses are several 11-letter words inclduing 'earthenware', 'ploughshare', 'forethought' and 'chauffered'.
+For the curious, the longest words (in terms of orthography) in the list of valid guesses are several 11-letter words inclduing 'earthenware', 'ploughshare', 'forethought' and 'chauffeured'.

 ### Play AusErdle at [https://jaydenm-c.github.io/AusErdle](https://jaydenm-c.github.io/AusErdle)